8E. BAVARIAN'S RADIO & TV SHOWS

 WKRC-TV signed on the air April 4, 1949, originally as a CBS affiliate on channel 11, but later became channel 12 in 1952.
 It was owned by the Taft family, who owned the radio station with the same call numbers, and became part of Taft Broadcasting in 1958.

 WCPO-TV first signed on the air on July 26, 1949, as an ABC affiliate.
 It was originally broadcast on Channel 7, but later changed to Channel 9.
 Secondarily, it was part of the DuMont Television Network until 1956 and became owned by Scripps-Howard Newspapers.
-The WCPO call letters came from its ownership of the Cincinnati Post and Times Star newspapers, after they acquired the station WFBE.
+The WCPO call letters came from its ownership of the Cincinnati Post newspaper, after they acquired the station WFBE.
 Notably, WFBE had been owned by the Schott Brothers in the 1920s, who became owners of the Bavarian Brewing Company in 1938.

 Originally called Boone County Jamboree (named for the county adjacent to where the Bavarian Brewery was located), Midwestern Hayride was a country music show that began appearing on radio in the mid-1930s on Saturday evenings.
 It was carried on WLW radio, on one of the most powerful transmitters in the world, which was able to reach Europe.
 The program debuted on television in April of 1948 on WLW-T, just a couple of months after the station started airing; it was hosted in the same location that transmitted WLW radio.
 The program was simulcasted on radio and TV into the 1960s, enjoying a prime-time hour slot that began at 8pm.
 Bavarian sponsored Midwestern Hayride (MH) as soon as it began and continued to do so for about six years, until December, 1954.